 - A graphical representation of course knowledge.

 - Weekly plan of course modules and topics.

 Following the program, CATLR learning scientists are available to consult with faculty about the next steps in the development of their courses.

 Online Course Design Orientation Program Online Schedule:

 Addressing the same content and outcomes as our face-to-face programming, the online version also offers faculty the opportunity of an online learning experience with peers.
-The program will be offered to a cohort group each month.
-It will begin and end with an optional hour-long in-person session, with most content delivery and workshop activities occurring through asynchronous communication with weekly topics and expectations.
+The program will be offered to a cohort group each month, with most content delivery and workshop activities occurring through asynchronous communication with weekly topics and expectations.

 October 6 to October 31, 2014

 Space is limited.
 Click here to register for any of the above sessions!